o1-labs/rfcs/00xx-vinegar.md

   - What is currently `wrap_verifier/incrementally_verify_proof`.
 * Perform initial verification of the 'VinegarStep' proof over the 'base field'
   - Also `wrap_verifier/incrementally_verify_proof`, but now again for the VinegarStep.
 Our VinegarWrap, unlike Wrap, wraps two proofs at a time.
-* Expose the remaining unverified information from 'VinegarStep' in the public input, so that it can be finalized by a pickles step proof
+* Expose the remaining unverified information from 'VinegarStep' in the public input, so that it can be finalized by a Pickles step proof
     - During 'VinegarWrap', the VinegarStep's `challenge_poly_commitments` and `old_bulletproof_challenges` will create `MessageForNextWrap` that will be a part of the VinegarWrap statement.
 Then they will be passed to the Step proof, and from there consumed in `step_verifier/finalize_other_proof`.
-* Expose a public input compatible with the pickles format, so that pickles recursion can operate over the proof.
+* Expose a public input compatible with the Pickles format, so that Pickles recursion can operate over the proof.

-The operations needed are conceptually very similar to the operations in the existing pickles circuits.
-However, because we want to avoid hard-coding the particular details of the target kimchi proof into the circuit, we will need to be careful to construct 'VinegarStep' and 'VinegarWrap' in a generic way, with some mechanism to describe the verification steps required for a particular target kimchi-style proof.
+The operations needed are conceptually very similar to the operations in the existing Pickles circuits.
+However, because we want to avoid hard-coding the particular details of the target Kimchi proof into the circuit, we will need to be careful to construct 'VinegarStep' and 'VinegarWrap' in a generic way, with some mechanism to describe the verification steps required for a particular target Kimchi-style proof.

 ### Vinegar architecture and development plan

 The implementaiton is suggested to be done in the `proof-systems` repository directly.
-This will create, de facto, a proving system that is quite similar to pickles (written in `mina` repo in ocaml), which is intenional.
+This will create, de facto, a proving system that is quite similar to Pickles (written in `mina` repo in ocaml), which is intenional.

 The plan for vinegar is as follows:
-1. Move the necessary pickles datatypes (such as `MessagesForNextStep` and so on) into `proof-systems`
+1. Move the necessary Pickles datatypes (such as `MessagesForNextStep` and so on) into `proof-systems`
 1. Write the computation of `deferred_values`.
     - Or find / reassemble from existing codebase -- it already exists, but it is not clear it can be conveniently used.
 Make sure it can be.
 1. Implement the `finalize_other_proof` circuit function, generically over both curves if possible.